 What skills do working professionals develop when earning a degree online?

-Earning a degree in our IT or information systems programs will reward you with a number of different skills in the areas of business and technology.
+Earning a degree will reward you with a number of different skills in the areas of business and technology.
 For example, for technical skills, you might learn about the normalization of databases.
 When you are normalizing a database, you are essentially making it more efficient.
 Whenever you query for something in a database, you’ll get those results back faster, and that leads to faster response times on a website.
 This, in turn, will lead to higher productivity and more efficiency at the company level.

 On the business perspective, you’ll learn about topics like project management and steps along the system lifecycle, the identification and management of risks, and how do you deal with the costs and scheduling personnel.
 You learn about the technical side of things and the business side.

 In addition to that, you’ll also learn general skills such as teamwork, communication, ethics and leadership – things that are core across pretty much all of our degrees.